 Sometimes bigger isn't better, as more companies are looking at smaller store formats to grow its business.
 Three grocery operators, Sendik's Food Markets, WinCo and Raley's, recently revealed plans to open smaller format stores, while Dollar General Corp. is moving forward with a new convenience concept store.read more

 Two days after the U.S. Presidential Election, the world is starting to make predictions about what President Elect Donald J. Trump will accomplish in office, and how that will impact the economy, businesses, and the country as a whole.
 While many other officials were elected on Nov.
-8, and many ballot questions were decided, it is undeniable that the Trump Presidency will have an effect on how companies do business,...read more
+8, and many ballot questions were decided, it is...read more

 With less than two months left in 2016, we are beginning to get a clearer picture of what the status of the M&A market was like for the year, and we can start to see what may be coming in 2017.
 In the first nine months of 2016, The Food Institute recorded about 400 mergers, just shy of 2015's full year total of 410.read more

 Snacking has been rapidly gaining traction in the U.S. as a way to supplement or even replace regular meals.
 Americans have always been known to snack throughout the day, but as more people become busier and look for on-the-go meal options, snacks have found a larger place in the food industry.read more

 USDA approved commercial planting of two types of GMO potatoes which resist late blight resistance.
 The approval covers J.R.
 Simplot Co.’s Ranger Russet and Atlantic varieties of the company’s second generation of Innate potatoes.
 The new version will also reduce bruising and black spots, enhance storage capacity, and reduce the amount of a potential carcinogen created when cooked at high temperatures.read more

 10 Mountainview Road